Kurlon/MT-09/Race-parts.md

 Source a suitable SPST waterproof switch, knowing it's going to see 12v DC and potentially 10A+ at times.
 Speedcell offers a generic 'master arm switch' kit with a suitable switch and nice 3d metal printed guard.

 ![Bare keyswitch elimintator showing the connector, harness and switch.](images/bare-keyswitch-eliminator.jpg)

+# ECU
+There are more opinions about tuning ECUs than there are about what oil to run.
+Piggyback tuner vs flashed OEM vs replacement ECU, go with what you know and have knowledge for or access to knowledge for.
+Rapid Bike for example has full replacement ECUs.
+[2 Wheel Dyno Works](https://2wheeldynoworks.com/pages/product-result?rq=mk_yamaha~md_fz-mt-09~yr_2024) has flashes for the stock ECU based on a range of build combos, etc. Dynojet offers PowerCommanders, I'm personally not a fan of them but again, go with what you know.